Mee42/cs509-project/README.md

         ]
      }
      ```
 4. If you are using Hibernate framework (come with Intellij) then no need to do anything for backend up reservation as Hibernate will create the reservation list defined.
-Otherwise, in your database, create a table in MySQL called ReservedFlight with columns: Id, FlightIds, ClientName:
+Otherwise, in your database, create a table in MySQL called ReservedFlight with columns: Id, FlightId:
      ```sql
         CREATE TABLE ReservedFlight (
            Id integer NOT NULL auto_increment,